Goshen, New York: 19th century

 Horse racing was popular in Goshen and other towns.
 Competitors raced horses on the roads from 1783, at the end of the Revolution.
 What is now known as Goshen Historic Track opened in 1838 and is the oldest half-mile track in the world.
+It was originally opened as a 1/3rd-mile circle around a circus ground, which was then succeeded by multiple iterations including a square track until the current half-mile oval was constructed in 1873.
 It is also "the oldest continuously operated horse racing track in the country" and has been designated as a National Historic Landmark.
 This region was important in the development of harness racing, and owners bred horses to excel in this sport.
-On June 24, 1873 President Ulysses S. Grant visited the town, staying in a local house and watching racing from a barn on the property.
+On June 24, 1873, President Ulysses S. Grant visited the town, staying in a local house and watching racing from a barn on the property.

 After the Civil War began, Goshen was the site for Camp Wickham, which held volunteers raised in Goshen in the summer of 1862.
 The 124th Regiment of Volunteers was mustered into federal service in Goshen on September 5, 1862, serving nearly three years.
 They mustered out at Washington's Headquarters in Newburgh, New York on June 14, 1865.
 The soldiers of this regiment fought in the Appomattox Campaign, and were present at the Confederate surrender at Appomattox Courthouse.

 20th century to present

-Notable natives and residents include General Martin Dempsey (born 1952), the former Army Chief of Staff, and former Chairman of the Joint Chiefs of Staff.

 In 2007, Michael Kohn, an 18-year-old Goshen Volunteer firefighter, started a fire that destroyed a house at 113 Webster Ave.
 Kohn pleaded guilty to arson, admitting also to starting fires in another house, a barn and a vehicle within a short period.
 He said that he had been struggling with depression.
 He was sentenced to five to fifteen years in prison.

 In 2014, Devin Giordano and Jennifer Molyneaux murdered 81-year-old Helen Mills in her Goshen home, after breaking in to steal money for drugs.
 The pair pleaded guilty to second-degree murder in 2015, and Giordano pleaded guilty to other counts, including arson and robbery.
 Giordano was sentenced to 20 years to life for the murder.

 Legoland

 On May 29, 2021, Lego opened a Legoland theme park in Goshen, which is 60 miles north of New York City.
-The park opened on May 29, 2021, with protocols for protection from the Covid 19 pandemic and cost over $500 million to build.
+The park opened on May 29, 2021, with protocols for protection from the COVID-19 pandemic and cost over $500 million to build.
 Built by Merlin Entertainment, the park contains a 250 room lego hotel, rides, and is spread across 500 acres of land.
 It was the first major theme park to open in the Northeast in 40 years.
 The park is estimated to have 10,000 visitors a day and contain more than 15,000 lego models.